 Finally, ask the mediator you choose how they feel about attorneys joining the mediation session.
 Mediation is a great way of looking at an established alternative conflict resolution strategy.
 Jonathan Katz is a divorce lawyer who practices mediation; he welcomes each spouse to bring their divorce lawyer with them so all bases are covered and three legal minds are working together for the best outcome.

-Contact New York family attorney Jonathan Katz for a free consultation about your divorce and to learn more about mediation.
+Contact New York family attorney Jonathan Katz for a consultation about your divorce and to learn more about mediation.